JudyJuniper/StepperInterface/README.md

 # StepperInterface
-A simple Arduino based command line for stepper interface
+A simple Arduino based command line interface for stepper motors, using Arduino.